Network

 Settings for the [COM] Standard Hayes-compliant Modem are described on Networking.

+VDE Socket: virtual switch socket path to use in VDE mode.
 See the VDE setup guide for more information.